tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 ### Overview

 Today's workshop is an opportunity for students to review and practice technical interview guidelines in a peer review setting.
+Instructors will kick off each workshop with an overview of problem-solving strategies and an overview of how to use the discussion guidelines, and then allow students to run their own peer-interviews for the rest of class.

 ### Class Objectives

 By the end of class, students will be able to:

-* Exercise methods for problem-solving strategies.
+* Verbalize and exercise methods for problem-solving strategies.
 * Map out the guidelines on effectively articulating their problem solving process.
 * Gain experience from practicing the aforementioned strategies and guidelines.
+* Reflect on their shortcomings and devise improvements to the solutions they develop.

-#### Instructor Priorities
+### Instructor Notes

+* Students should honestly evaluate their partners' performance as well as their own performance via the the [grading rubric]().
-* Students should systematically apply the problem solving guidelines with each problem.

-  * They can deviate once they've internalized the format, but _not_ before.
+* Students should systematically apply the problem solving guidelines with each problem; they can deviate once they've internalized the format, but *not* before.

-* Students should honestly evaluate their partners' performance on the grading rubric.

-  * Students may wish to self-evaluate, as well.

-##### Instructor Notes

-Instructors will kick off each workshop with an overview of problem-solving strategies and an overview of how to use the discussion guidelines, and then allow students to run their own peer-interviews for the rest of class.

-Since the only difference between workshops is the selection of interview questions, Instructors are provided a single Time Tracker and abbreviated Lesson Plan.
+* Since the only difference between workshops is the selection of interview questions, Instructors are provided a single Time Tracker and abbreviated Lesson Plan.

 * Emphasize that the purpose of these workshops is not primarily to find the correct answer to these questions.